Wednesday, December 07, 2005

 Free Mac Toys

-• Free Mac Mini - a little mac, about the size of the optical drive it comes equipped with
+- Free Mac Mini - a little mac, about the size of the optical drive it comes equipped with

-- That's 6.5" x 6.5" x 2" tall, if you're curious - this is a slick tech toy.
+- That's 6.5" x 6.5" x 2" tall, if you're curious - this is a slick tech toy. - Free iPod Shuffle - a little iPod the size of a USB flash disk

 - This weighs less than an ounce and hangs on a lanyard - another cool idea by Mac - seems Microsoft is having trouble copying them on the hardware stuff